C. J. Pascoe

-Cheri Jo Pascoe (born June 3, 1974) is an American sociologist and author.
+Cheri Jo Pascoe (born June 3, 1974) is a queer American sociologist and author.
 She is currently an associate professor at the University of Oregon.
 Her research focuses on gender, youth, homophobia, sexuality and news media.
 She is currently one of the editors of the journal Socius.

 Early life and education

-Pascoe was born in Seattle, Washington and raised in San Juan Capistrano, California.
-She has one younger brother.

 She received her undergraduate degree from Brandeis University in Waltham, Massachusetts.
-After college she coordinated an eating disorder program in Boston.
-She then received her PhD in Sociology from University of California, Berkeley.
-She was drawn to Berkeley because of their strong gender studies program, and attended from 1997 to 2007.
+She received her PhD in sociology from University of California, Berkeley.